Skip to content

 Grace Kim

-Grace Kim is an associate in Covington’s London office and a member of the Antitrust/Competition and White Collar and Investigations practices.
-She assists clients across a range of industries on regulatory matters, investigations and transactions requiring competition and anti-corruption/bribery review.
-Grace also advises on the UK’s National Security and Investment Act and other Foreign Direct Investment (FDI) regimes, and is a member of the firm’s Business and Human Rights practice group.
+Grace Kim is an associate in Covington’s London office and a member of the Antitrust/Competition Practice Group.
+She assists clients across a range of industries on transactions requiring foreign direct investment review and on competition/antitrust advisory matters.
+As a member of the firm’s cross-office FDI initiative, Grace advises on the UK’s National Security and Investment Act and on international foreign direct investment (FDI) filing strategy, working in close cooperation with the firm’s CFIUS colleagues.

 Over the summer, the UK Secretary of State for Business, Energy and Industrial Strategy (“BEIS”) delivered the first decisions, in the form of final orders, under the National Security and Investment Act 2021 (“NSIA”).
 We consider these decisions and other cases in the context of the first nine months of the UK’s new (quasi) Foreign Direct Investment (“FDI”) regime.